-This form paragraph can be used to notify a patent owner that another disclaimer fee will not be required when a replacement or supplemental terminal disclaimer is submitted.
+This form paragraph can be used to notify a patent owner that the previously submitted disclaimer fee can be applied when a replacement or supplemental terminal disclaimer is submitted.

-$\P$ 14.36 Suggestion That "Applicant" Request a Refund
+¶ 14.36 Suggestion That "Applicant" Request a Refund

-Since the required fee for the terminal disclaimer was previously paid, applicant's payment of an additional terminal disclaimer fee is not required.
-Applicant may request a refund of this additional terminal disclaimer fee by submitting a written request for a refund and a copy of this Office action to: Mail Stop 16, Director of the United States Patent and Trademark Office, P.O.
+The fee for the terminal disclaimer that was previously submitted has been applied to the filing of the replacement or supplemental terminal disclaimer.
+If the disclaimer fee set forth in 37 CFR 1.20(d) has been increased since the fee was previously paid, then applicant must pay the difference between the increased fee and the amount previously paid.
+Therefore, applicant's payment of another terminal disclaimer fee under 37 CFR 1.20(d) is not required or is not required for the full amount.
+Applicant may request a refund of any payment more than the terminal disclaimer fee required when the replacement or supplemental terminal disclaimer was filed by submitting a written request for a refund and a copy of this Office action to: Mail Stop 16, Director of the United States Patent and Trademark Office, P.O.
 Box 1450, Alexandria, Virginia 22313-1450.

-1. This form paragraph should be used to notify applicant that a refund can be obtained if another terminal disclaimer fee was paid when a replacement or supplemental terminal disclaimer was submitted.

-- 2. Note If applicant has authorized or requested a fee refund to be credited to a specific Deposit Account or credit card, then an appropriate credit should be made to that Deposit Account or credit card and this paragraph should NOT be used. - 3.
+- This form paragraph should be used to notify applicant that a refund can be obtained if another terminal disclaimer fee was paid when a replacement or supplemental terminal disclaimer was submitted and the previously paid disclaimer fee was applied. - 2.
+Note If applicant has authorized or requested a fee refund to be credited to a specific Deposit Account or credit card, then an appropriate credit should be made to that Deposit Account or credit card and this paragraph should NOT be used. - 3.
 Use form paragraph 14.36.01 for providing notification to patent owner, rather than an applicant.

-$\P$ 14.36.01 Suggestion That "Patent Owner" Request a Refund
+\P 14.36.01 Suggestion That "Patent Owner" Request a Refund

-Since the required fee for the terminal disclaimer was previously paid, patent owner's payment of an additional terminal disclaimer fee is not required.
-Patent owner may request a refund of this additional terminal disclaimer fee by submitting a written request for a refund and a copy of this Office action to: Mail Stop 16, Director of the United States Patent and Trademark Office, P.O.
+The fee for the terminal disclaimer that was previously submitted has been applied to the filing of the replacement or supplemental terminal disclaimer.
+If the disclaimer fee set forth in 37 CFR 1.20(d) has been increased since the fee was previously paid, then patent owner must pay the difference between the increased fee and the amount previously paid.
+Therefore, patent owner's payment of another terminal disclaimer fee under 37 CFR 1.20(d) is not required or is not required for the full amount.
+Patent owner may request a refund of any payment more than the terminal disclaimer fee required when the replacement or supplemental terminal disclaimer was filed by submitting a written request for a refund and a copy of this Office action to: Mail Stop 16, Director of the United States Patent and Trademark Office, P.O.
 Box 1450, Alexandria, Virginia 22313-1450.

-- This form paragraph should be used to notify patent owner that a refund can be obtained if another terminal disclaimer fee was paid when a replacement or supplemental terminal disclaimer was submitted. - 2.
+- This form paragraph should be used to notify patent owner that a refund can be obtained if another terminal disclaimer fee was paid when a replacement or supplemental terminal disclaimer was submitted and the previously paid disclaimer fee was applied. - 2.
 Note If patent owner has authorized or requested a fee refund to be credited to a specific Deposit Account or credit card, then an appropriate credit should be made to that Deposit Account or credit card and this form paragraph should NOT be used.